fhossain97/Adopt-a-Bunny/README.md

 # Adopt-a-Bunny

 **Adopt-A-Bunny** is a animal-shelter inspired website where users are able to adopt rabbits.
+Users can submit rabbits for adoption and be able to edit, delete, and update their rabbit's information.

 ## User Stories